 b) the Forbidden TAI(s) for the list of "forbidden tracking areas for regional provision of service" IE; or

 c) both,

 in the DETACH REQUEST message.

+If the UE supports S&F satellite operation, the network may include S&F satellite operation parameters information in the DETACH REQUEST message.